 Of course, there will likely still be some financial fallout incurred in the divorce process.
 But if you plan ahead and financially prepare for a divorce, then you may be able to maintain a solid financial footing.

-Find your financial records
+1. Find your financial records

+The first step on the divorce checklist should be to find all of your financial records.
 As soon as you realize that your marriage is heading for divorce, it is a good idea to start organizing all of your financial records.
 Here is a list of documents to start looking for:

 - Tax returns

 - Bank statements

 - Retirement account information

 - Employment information